openwisp/openwisp-docs/developer/gsoc-ideas-2023.rst

   you made to OpenWISP that show you have the capability to succeed in the project idea you are applying for.

-- **Students who have either shown to have or have shown to be fast learners for the required hard and soft skills by contributing to OpenWISP have a lot more chances of being accepted**: in order to get started contributing refer to the
+- **Applicants who have either shown to have or have shown to be fast learners for the required hard and soft skills by contributing to OpenWISP have a lot more chances of being accepted**: in order to get started contributing refer to the